FarmBot-Docs/farmbot-developers/v7/Documentation/web-app/env-vars-and-globalconfigs.md

  * Information about the `.env` file format can be found [here](https://docs.docker.com/compose/env-file/)
  * Documentation on legal values can be found [here](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/example.env#L7).

-__Important Note:__
-The app also exposes a [secondary configuration system](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/app/models/global_config.rb) called `GlobalConfig`.
+{% include callout.html type="info" title="Important Note" content="The app also exposes a [secondary configuration system](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/app/models/global_config.rb) called `GlobalConfig`.
 This secondary system addresses use cases where ENV variables are not appropriate.
-The system is discussed later in this document.
+The system is discussed later in this document." %}